leizhongyu/leizhongyu.github.io/_tabs/about.md

 order: 4
 ---

 I am a master's student from College of Information and Electrical Engineering, China Agricultural University, majoring in Computer Science.
-My research interests lie in Geographic Information Science and Big Data Applications in Agricultural Machinery, and I am supervised by Associate Professor Weixin Zhai.
+My research interests lie in Geographic Information Science and Big Data Applications in Agricultural Machinery, and I am supervised by Associate Professor **Weixin Zhai** at Key Laboratory of Agricultural Machinery Monitoring and Big Data Applications, Ministry of Agriculture and Rural Affairs, Beijing, People’s Republic of China.

 ## Education